 My Startup Experience

-On the other hand, during this journey, I've learned some things that helped me keeping up with those projects.
+On the other hand, throughout this journey, I have learned some valuable lessons that have helped me stay motivated and focused on my projects:

-Make a business plan, even if it's a one-man show.
-Lean Canvas may help as well, although it isn't a replacement.
-I knew what I was up to with Gauntlet, a hub of security scanners, but after few months, it looked like an eternal project without clear goals.
-That sense of 'infinity project' really affects your momentum.
-So, I went back to the drawing board and set up the so famous, MVP, or better yet, MLP, Minimum Lovable Project.
-The bare minimum for users to fall in love with your solution, instead of 'something that works'.
-Just setting this north was enough to get me back to the path and power me up to continue going forward.
+Create a business plan: Even if you're a one-person show, having a business plan is essential.
+Tools like Lean Canvas can be helpful, but they are not a replacement.
+I initially started with Gauntlet, a hub of security scanners, but after a few months, it felt like an endless project without clear goals.
+This sense of an "infinite project" can significantly impact your momentum.
+So, I went back to the drawing board and embraced the concept of the Minimum Lovable Project (MLP) - the bare minimum that users can fall in love with, rather than just something that works.
+Setting this north star was enough to reinvigorate my motivation and keep me moving forward.
 I also recommend using Trello for organizing your activities.

-You're done reading?
-The clock is ticking, move on!
+Finished reading?
+The clock is ticking, so keep moving forward!